 Emotion and Development Branch (E & D)

 These three laboratory sub-groups differ in their clinical phenotypes of interest.
 SDAN focuses on anxiety disorders and behavioral inhibition, a sub-clinical precursor of pediatric anxiety.
 SDAN conducts research on the boundaries between health, sub-clinical disorders, and relatively mild, highly prevalent mental illness.
-BSD focuses on two conditions: bipolar disorder and chronic, severe irritability.
+SMDN focuses on two conditions: bipolar disorder and chronic, severe irritability.
 Bipolar disorder is less common than chronic irritability but it is severely impairing.
 Chronic irritability is a clinically common symptom of childhood psychopathology; in taking a dimensional view of irritability the Section seeks to learn the pathophysiology of this important problem.
 MBDU focuses on depression in young people, a major public health problem.
 MBDU investigates the pathophysiological processes of depression with an emphasis on the mechanisms underlying its treatment.

 While the three groups focus on different conditions, the research conducted by them is closely related.
 This reflects the strong relationship between anxiety, depression, and other mood disorders.
 For example, many children with anxiety disorders also have mood disorders or will develop depression or mood disorders over time.
 There also are many similarities in the causes and treatments of mood and anxiety disorders.
 As a result, both labs use similar approaches to their research, giving synergy to their efforts.